The Horizontal Gaze Nystagmus, or HGN test, is a

 Imagine - a 22-year-old police officer with only his basic police academy

 DUI training under his belt, administering a test whereby he is going

 to determine your level of intoxication by studying and measuring the

 movements of your eye?

-I am a South Florida DUI attorney who practices in Miami-Dade and Broward
+I am a Miami-Dade County DUI attorney who practices in Miami-Dade and Broward

 County.
 I fight every DUI because the penalties are so harsh.